-Looking ahead, we would be more comfortable in projecting a continuation of the recent rate of labour productivity (LP) growth than we would with an outlook for continued moderate inflation.
-While the source of improvement in MFP - and hence its sustainability - remains a matter of considerable conjecture, there is little reason to believe that either the technological gains in the production of IT or the high demand for IT capital will end in the near future.
+Looking ahead, we would be more comfortable in projecting a continuation of the recent rate of labor productivity (LP) growth than we would with an outlook for continued moderate inflation.
+While the source of improvement in MFP-and hence its sustainability-remains a matter of considerable conjecture, there is little reason to believe that either the technological gains in the production of IT or the high demand for IT capital will end in the near future.
+On the other hand, much of the gain in the inflation-unemployment tradeoff seems dependent on an extraordinary run of good luck in the 1990s, something that may be hard to duplicate in the coming decade.